Skip to main content

 Early childhood teacher (ECT)

-To be registered as an early childhood teacher, you will need to hold a qualification approved or recognised by the Australian Children’s Education and Care Quality Authority (ACECQA).
+ECTs work in early childhood education services such as childcare centres, preschools and kindergartens.
+To be registered as an ECT, you will need to hold a qualification approved or recognised by the Australian Children’s Education and Care Quality Authority (ACECQA).

 Being registered as an ECT demonstrates you are a teaching professional who